Exabyte-io/documentation/docs/workflows/data/data.md

 # Example Representation

 Below is an example JSON representation a of a workflow.
 It contains five *subworkflows*, each of which contains a number of *units* in turn.
-The workflow demonstrates implements a many-body (GW) calculation of an electronic band gap with VASP.
+The workflow demonstrates implements a many-body (GW) calculation of an electronic band gap with VASP:

 ```json
 {